 When air goes from being compressed to a normal atmospheric pressure the dewpoint of that air drops by a significant measure.
 Heating that same air will make it even more like a sponge.
 That warm dry air is then passed through the hopper.
 Good airflow is the key to quality drying results.
 A variation on the traditional compressed air dryer is a compressed air dryer with a moisture removing membrane.
 The addition of a membrane may be essential if your factory compressed air is marginal.
 A compressed air configuration may be more cost effective with short runs, high temperatures and lower throughput.

 These units dry hygroscopic resins by creating a vacuum that lowers the boiling point of water and then draws moisture vapor from the pellets.
 Heaters initially raise the temperature of the pellets so that moisture within will release from their bond with the polymer molecules.
 Moisture vapor escapes from the pellets under the repeated application of a strong vacuum.
 Since the boiling point of water will be much lower, drying temperatures can be lower too.

 Heating Solutions for Resin Dryers

 Tutco-Farnam has decades of experience designing and manufacturing heaters for the plastic process industry.
-From resin dryers to band heaters we offer durable solutions that reduce cost and improve product performance.
+From resin dryers to cartridge, and band heaters we offer durable solutions that reduce cost and improve product performance.